Remember the first law of thermodynamics?

 Ironically, at that point when they need to scale, destruction sets in.
 Unknowingly.

-This is largely because despite all the good intentions to hire more people to take charge of the bigger market opportunities, they cling on to toxic misconceptions.
+This is because despite all the good intentions to hire more people to take charge of the bigger market opportunities, they cling on to toxic misconceptions.

 Mostly, misconceptions about how a repeatable and scalable sales process works.